rphovley/node-runner/readme.md

 - download/download.sh: This script is similar to original_download.sh, but it only prints the download URL and the node path instead of actually downloading and configuring the binary.
 - Dockerfile: This file is used to build the Docker image for the project.
 It installs the necessary dependencies and sets the working directory.
 - docker-compose.yml: This file defines the Docker services for running multiple instances of the hyper-node container.
+- node-uptime: contains app that checks whether or not the required number of pods is running and sends out a message to notify you if they are not.

 ## Additional Information